gitlabhq/gitlab-runner/docs/executors/docker_machine.md

 ## Manage the Docker Machines

-1. Ensure your operating system isn't configured to automatically restart the runner if it exits (which is the default configuration on some platforms).
+1. Ensure your operating system isn't configured to automatically restart the Runner if it exits (which is the default configuration on some platforms).

 1. Stop the Runner: